hyperledger/bevel/docs/source/architectureref/quorum.md

 ## Vault Configuration

-The Blockchain Automation Framework stores their `crypto` immediately within the secret secrets engine.
+The Blockchain Automation Framework stores their `crypto` immediately in the Hashicorp Vault secrets engine.
-The `crypto` is stored by each organization under `/org_name_lowercase` - it contains provate/public keys, dids and seeds.
+The crypto is stored by each organization under path `secret/org_namespace` - it contains node keys, keystore, passwords, TM keys, and CA certificates for proxy connections.

 The complete key paths in the Vault can be referred [here](certificates_path_list_quorum.md).